jd28/rollnw/tools/ui/docs/rml_smalls.md

 | `checked: bool` | Whether an input currently has the `checked` attribute. |
 | `active_object: object` | Current validated rollnw client selection. |

-Dispatch requires a valid active object.
-When there is no active selection, the binding reports `no active object` and does not call the handler.
+Dispatch does not require a valid active object.
+When there is no active selection, `active_object` is invalid and the handler decides whether that is an error.
+Actions such as closing a selector can therefore run without a live resource.

 The module also exposes `active_object(): object` for terminal or ordinary Smalls calls that need to query the same selection outside an RmlUi event.